BlaqueDevs/se-assignment-day-4-software-project-management-TrAmYnNeK/README.md

 - Scalability: Grow with the software as your business expands.
 - Support: Get help whenever you need it with 24/7 customer support.
 - Cloud Accessibility: Access your software from anywhere, at any time.
-These standout features make your software a powerful, flexible, and reliable tool that addresses the real needs of your target audience, helping them work more efficiently, securely, and effectively.
+--These standout features make your software a powerful, flexible, and reliable tool that addresses the real needs of your target audience, helping them work more efficiently, securely, and effectively.

 ## 12. What data is available regarding the market size and growth potential for your software?
 - To understand the market size and growth potential for your software, it's essential to look at a few key pieces of data: